Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Introduction

 \section{Introduction}

-In the present paper, we consider two natural generalizations of the study of knots, the studies of spatial graphs and handlebody-knots.
+In the present paper, we consider two natural generalizations of classical knot theory: the studies of spatial graphs and handlebody-knots.

-By a {\it graph} $G$ we shall mean a finite graph, possibly with loops and repeated edges.
-We allow the case where $G$ has no vertices, that is, a component which is a loop.
-We consider a graph as a topological space in the usual way.
-A {\it spatial graph} $\Gamma$ is a graph embedded in a 3-manifold $M$.
-Two spatial graphs are said to be equivalent if one can be transformed into the other by an ambient isotopy of the 3-manifold.
-It is clear that the theory of spatial knots is a generalization of the classical knot theory.
-Also, it is remarkable that a spatial trivalent graph appears as a singular locus of a 3-orbifold, see e.g. \cite{CHK00}.
-Moreover, most pairs of 3-manifolds and spatial trivalent graphs in them admit hyperbolic structures with parabolic meridians, that is, the complements of the spatial graphs carry metrics of constant sectional curvature $-1$ which complete to manifolds with non-compact geodesic boundary having toric cusps at the knot components of the graph, annular cusps at the meridians of the edges, and geodesic 3-punctured boundary spheres at the vertices, see e.g. \cite{HHMP10}.
-Note that such structures are also useful when we study orbifold structures.
+By a {\it graph} we shall mean the underlying space of a finite simplicial complex of dimension at most one.
+A {\it spatial graph} is a graph embedded in a $3$-manifold.
+Two spatial graphs are said to be equivalent if one can be transformed into the other by an ambient isotopy of the $3$-manifold.
+Since a circle is a graph, the study of spatial {graphs} is a generalization of classical knot theory.
+As in classical knot theory, we can study spatial graphs in combinatorial, topological, algebraic and geometric ways.
+For example, we can introduce hyperbolic geometry into the study of spatial graphs.
+In fact, most pairs of 3-manifolds and spatial trivalent graphs in them admit unique hyperbolic structures with parabolic meridians, that is, the complements of the spatial graphs carry (possibly-incomplete) metrics of constant sectional curvature $-1$ which complete to 3-manifolds with non-compact geodesic boundary having: toric cusps at the knot components of the graph, annular cusps at the meridians of the edges, and geodesic 3-punctured boundary spheres at the vertices, see e.g. Heard-Hodgson-Martelli-Petronio \cite{HHMP10}.
+In this way, one can define hyperbolic invariants, such as volumes and arithmetic invariants, for most spatial trivalent graphs.
+We also note that the above hyperbolic structure are useful when we study orbifold structures, where spatial trivalent graphs appear as the singular loci of 3-orbifolds, see e.g. Cooper-Hodgson-Kerckhoff \cite{CHK00}.